boschmemssolutions/boschmemssolutions.github.io/docs/_sources/iio/bosch_smi230_IIO.rst.txt

 	dtoverlay=spi-rtc,smi230acc
 	dtoverlay=spi-rtc,smi230gyro

-Take the SD card out and put it back in raspberry pi.
+Take the SD card out and put it back in board.

 4. Work with SMI230 Linux driver
 =================================

 - Check driver initialization

-Power on the raspberry pi.
+Power on the board.
 We firstly check if the driver was initialized properly

 ::